vedph/pinakes-api/README.md

 Authors:

-- `POST api/authors`: gets the specified page of authors.
+- `GET api/authors`: gets the specified page of authors.
 - `GET api/authors/{id}`: gets the details about the author with the specified ID.

 Works:

-- `POST api/works`: gets the specified page of works.
+- `GET api/works`: gets the specified page of works.
 - `GET api/works/{id}`: gets the details about the work with the specified ID.

 Bibliography: